 Freshly baked bread is so good for a toastie and butter.
 But for this homemade pumpkin bread pudding, use rather hard stale bread.
 This recipe uses a lot of liquid ingredients so if you use fresh bread it won’t bake nicely and end up being soggy.
 This pumpkin bread pudding recipe is perfect for when you have leftover stale bread and looking for what to do with it!

-Or, you can also buy a hard and crusty type of bread that has less moisture content such as a crusty french baguette.
-Some hard crusty bread have larger air pockets inside the crumb which means the actual bread part is less than stale bread per cup, so if you are using bread with large air pockets adjust the amount of pumpkin mixture as you might need less than the actual recipe.
+Or, you can also buy a hard and crusty type of bread that has less moisture content, such as a crusty French baguette.
+Some hard crusty breads have larger air pockets inside the crumb, which means the actual bread part is less than stale bread per cup, so if you are using bread with large air pockets, adjust the amount of pumpkin mixture as you might need less than the actual recipe.

 Use everything large in size

-This recipe makes one big baked pumpkin pudding so use large tools from baking dishes to mixing tools.
-The last thing you want is over flooding mixing bowls or struggling to mix with a small whisk or spoons and end up making a mess on the kitchen top!
+This recipe makes one big baked pumpkin pudding, so use large tools from baking dishes to mixing tools.
+The last thing you want is overflowing mixing bowls or struggling to mix with a small whisk or spoons and end up making a mess on the kitchen top!

 Q and A